 INP Period LA1 LA10 LA90 LAeq

 NM1

-Daytime during Operational Hours 1 69 66 55 67
+Daytime during Operational Hours 1 73 69 57 66

+Daytime outside Operational Hours 2 73 69 56 66

+Evening 3 75 69 52 65

+Night 4 74 68 42 64

+NM2

+Daytime during Operational Hours 1 67 63 52 60

-Daytime outside Operational Hours 2 68 64 54 62
+Daytime outside Operational Hours 2 67 62 51 60

-Evening 3 66 63 51 59
+Evening 3 68 63 47 59

-Night 4 67 64 52 61
+Night 4 68 63 38 58

 NM3

-Daytime during Operational Hours 1 75 69 54 66
+Daytime during Operational Hours 1 67 64 52 61

-Daytime outside Operational Hours 2 74 69 54 64
+Daytime outside Operational Hours 2 68 64 55 61

-Evening 3 75 69 49 65
+Evening 3 68 64 53 60

-Night 4 75 69 39 63
+Night 4 68 64 52 63

-Table 7 Unattended Continuous Monitoring Ambient Noise Levels

-Note: 1.
-Daytime - 7.00 am to 5.00 pm Monday to Friday, 8.00 am to 12.00 pm Saturday, not operational on Sunday

-2. Daytime - 5.00 pm to 6.00 pm Monday to Friday, 12.00 pm to 6.00 pm Saturday, 8.00 am to 6.00 pm Sunday

-3. Evening - 6.00 pm 10.00 pm

-4. Night - 10.00 pm to 7.00 am pm Monday to Saturday, 10.00 pm to 8.00 am Sunday.
+- 1. Daytime 7.00 am to 5.00 pm Monday to Friday, 8.00 am to 12.00 pm Saturday, not operational on Sunday. - 2.
+Daytime 5.00 pm to 6.00 pm Monday to Friday, 12.00 pm to 6.00 pm Saturday, 8.00 am to 6.00 pm Sunday. - 3.
+Evening 6.00 pm 10.00 pm. - 4.
+Night 10.00 pm to 7.00 am pm Monday to Saturday, 10.00 pm to 8.00 am Sunday.

-6.2 Unattended Continuous Monitoring Summary
+6.2 Unattended Continuous Noise Monitoring Summary

-Ambient LA90 noise levels during the daytime period at monitoring locations NM1 and NM3 outside the quarry's operational hours are consistent with those during operational hours.
-This indicates that the quarry is not the dominant contributor to ambient noise levels during the daytime.
-It is noted that there is a significant drop in the LAeq at NM1.
-A review of logging data indicated that this was heavily influenced by insects and other extraneous noise and not Karuah Quarry.
+Ambient Lago noise levels during the daytime period at monitoring locations NM1, NM2 and NM3 outside the quarry's operational hours are consistent with those during operational hours.
+This indicates that the quarry is not the dominant contributor to ambient noise levels during the daytime, consistent with observations made during the operator-attended noise survey.
 The main contributors to ambient noise levels at all monitoring locations are considered to be traffic along the Pacific Highway and natural sources such as birds and insects.

-7 CONCLUSION
+7 Conclusion

 SLR was engaged by Hunter Quarries to prepare and implement a noise monitoring program for the Karuah Quarry in accordance with the Conditions of Consent for the operation.
-This report presents the biannual noise monitoring survey results for the period up to the end of June 2017 in accordance with the noise monitoring program.
+This report presents the biannual noise monitoring survey results for the period up to the end of December 2018 in accordance with the noise monitoring program.

 Operator-attended and unattended noise monitoring was conducted at the three (3) nearest residences to determine noise levels produced by Karuah Quarry operations.
-An additional operator-attended noise survey was conducted at Location F as requested by NSW DP&E.
+An additional operator-attended noise survey was conducted at location F as requested by NSW DP&E and at the Project site in order to determine likely compliance.

-The noise contribution of Karuah Quarry operations remained significantly lower than that from road traffic on the Pacific Highway during all operator-attended noise surveys.
-The noise compliance results presented in Table 6 indicates that compliance with the relevant consent conditions was achieved at all noise monitoring locations during all periods.
+The noise contribution of Karuah Quarry operations was found to be significantly lower than that from road traffic on the Pacific Highway during all operator-attended noise surveys.
+The noise compliance results presented in Table 7 and Table 8 indicate compliance with the relevant consent conditions at all noise monitoring locations during the operator-attended survey.

-Results from the unattended ambient noise measurements also indicate that the Karuah Quarry is not a major contributor to ambient noise levels at each of these locations.
+Results from the unattended ambient noise measurements conducted at three (3) noise monitoring locations were also consistent with site observations which indicate that the Karuah Quarry is not a major contributor to ambient noise levels at these locations during the survey period.